ray-project/ray/doc/source/tune.rst

     $ pip install tensorflow

-Then, after you run a experiment, you can visualize your experiment with TensorBoard by specifying the output directory of your results:
+Then, after you run a experiment, you can visualize your experiment with TensorBoard by specifying the output directory of your results.
+Note that if you running Ray on a remote cluster, you can forward the tensorboard port to your local machine through SSH using ``ssh -L 6006:localhost:6006 <address>``:

 .. code-block:: bash